cuddlyzebra/Better-AoD-2026/README.md

 This is a fork of [Better AoD 2024](https://github.com/Jhaego/Better-AoD-2024) by Jhaego, which was itself a fork of the [original Better AoD](https://runeapps.org/forums/viewtopic.php?id=1324) Alt1 plugin by JamieS1211.

 The 2024 version was left unsupported as of November 2025, with the author noting he could no longer confirm it still worked.
-As of September 2026 it had indeed stopped detecting chat correctly, so this fork exists to get it working again for myself and friends.
+As of September 2026 it had indeed stopped detecting chat correctly, so this fork exists to get it working again.
 No mechanics-tracking features were changed — this is purely a maintenance fork to restore functionality.

 # Better AoD 2026